Egyptian fruit bat: Diet and foraging

 The Egyptian fruit bat usually makes multiple, short flights from its roost to various fruiting trees.
 It prefers to pick fruit and carry it back to the roost or another tree before eating it.
 A study of Egyptian fruit bats in Cyprus noted that if Egyptian fruit bats are aware of an abundant fruit source somewhere, they will travel distances of about 15-20 km to reach it.
 It eats large quantities of fruit each evening, equivalent to about 50 to 150 percent of its weight.
 While eating, it will hold the fruit tightly against its body to prevent theft by other bats.
-Its intestinal transit time is rapid, with food passing through the small and large intestines in 18-100 minutes.
+Its intestinal transit time is rapid, with food passing through the small and large intestines in 18–100 minutes.
 The Egyptian fruit bat serves as a seed disperser of large and small seeds.
 Seeds are dispersed 25-400 m away from parent trees.
-Even seeds too large to ingest are dispersed due to its habit of picking fruits in one tree and consuming them in another, where larger seeds are spat out.
+Even seeds too large to ingest are dispersed due to its habit of picking fruit in one tree and consuming them in another, where larger seeds are spat out.

 Egyptian fruit bats are ecologically important as pollinators or seed dispersers for many species of trees and plants.
 The baobab tree, for instance, relies almost exclusively on fruit bats to pollinate its flowers.